nvimah/alx-low_level_programming/README.md

-this is my first low level programming read me
+this is my first low level programming read me on arrays and pointers